-The owner of the subject property has proposed developing the site with a mixed use project that in the vast majority would consist of apartment units.
-This section of the report will focus on the dynamics affecting the apartment market sector.
+The prospective developer of the subject property intends to build a mixed use project that in the vast majority (99.57% of the floor area) would consist of residential product.
+The development would include 441 apartments and 42 townhouses or townhouse-style condominiums.
+This section of the report will focus on the dynamics affecting the apartment market sector and the townhouse/condominium market.